 Regional Trail Workshop Grants

 Funded through the Department of Conservation and Natural Resources and administered by PRPS, Regional Trail Workshop Grants are awarded to conservation-oriented organizations for local trail workshops.
 Grants of up to $5,000 will be awarded, or 80 percent of the costs associated with each workshop.
 Grantees are responsible for all remaining workshop costs.
 Applications can be submitted throughout the year, but an applicant may only receive one grant per calendar year.
+Contact Emily Gates to discuss your application.

-• Regional Trail Workshop Grant Application
+Regional Trail Workshop Grant Application and Supplementary Proposed Budget Form

 What's your area of professional expertise?